kelleman/typescript_APIS/REST-API/README.md

 Click the link below for the API Documentation
 API Documentation Link: https://documenter.getpostman.com/view/21753101/2s93sZ5YeR

+This API is built with Express and TypeScript

 # Build a REST API with Node.js, Mongoose & TypeScript